adamfootdev/AboutKit/README.md

 AboutKit provides developers with the ability to add an About, Features List or Welcome screen to an app.
 All of the screens are built using SwiftUI so can be displayed natively from a SwiftUI app or using a UIHostingController in a UIKit app.

 The views have been localised into a few other languages too.
-The button colors adapt to the accent color of your app, or can be customised using the .accentColor SwiftUI view modifier.
+The button colors adapt to the accent color of your app, or can be customized using the .accentColor SwiftUI view modifier.

 All screens are supported on iOS/iPadOS and there is the ability to add the About screen to a watchOS or tvOS app as well.
+The Features List can be added to tvOS.

 1. [Requirements](#requirements)
 2. [Integration](#integration)